Easter field blessing: division

 where they have nailed toads we’re praying

-they say bowing deep to the amphibians
+to them they say bowing deep to the amphibians